rackerlabs/support-how-to/content/cloud-servers/3-2-1-backup-rule-for-the-cloud.md

 You might consider using a server snapshot for another backup.
 Server snapshots work for some servers in the Rackspace cloud.
-However, you should not considered them a backup solution.
-For example, if you are running a compute instance, your server is booting from a Cloud Block Storage (CBS) volume.
-Server snapshots do not capture CBS volumes because they are performed on the host machine.
+However, you should not consider them a backup solution.
+For example, if you are running a compute instance, your server is booting from a Cloud Block Storage volume.
+Server snapshots do not capture Cloud Block Storage volumes because they are performed on the host machine.
 With performance instances on which server snapshots do work, corruption might still occur if the snapshot is taken while a database table is being written to.

 ### Two in different formats

-We recommend that you make backups into smaller chunks that you can easily back up with Cloud Backup and sync to another location.
+We recommend that you make backups in smaller chunks that you can easily back up with Cloud Backup and sync to another location.

 For example, you might first save your database backup locally, then compress